Are you looking for a smaller crib for your newborn, but want something sturdier than a bassinet? If so, a mini crib might be a great option for you.

 2. DaVinci Kalani Mini Crib

 Just because a mini crib is smaller, it doesn’t mean you have to sacrifice on quality.
 They should save space and still meet all of your safety and aesthetic needs.

 This sturdy crib has a classic, sleek design that helps reduce its size.
 It also has three adjustable mattress positions.
 For breastfeeding mommas keeping the mini crib next to their bed, it can make nighttime feedings less disruptive for everyone.

 It is also GreenGuard Gold certified.
 Compliance with this standard ensures your product has fewer chemical emissions.
 It also comes with a 1-inch waterproof pad.

-The Emily mini crib is convertible to a twin-sized bed.
-This feature doubles your investment, as you can use the crib again later on in life.
+The Kalani mini crib is convertible to a toddler bed, a daybed and twin-sized bed.
+This feature quadruples your investment, as you can use the crib again later on in life.

 - Three adjustable mattress positions.

 - Converts to a toddler bed, daybed and twin-sized bed.